If you want to be the first to know when the tickets are available, don’t forget to follow us on Eventbrite.

 What if everything you thought you knew was just the beginning?

 Develop is a short documentary about Ydwer van der Heide.
-During a surfing accident, Ydwer became paralyzed from the waist down.
+During a surfing accident, Ydwer became paralyzed from the chest down.
 But if water is such a vital part of your life and identity, how do you give new meaning to this relationship?
 This film documents an intimate personal journey, through relationships, the body and photography.

 Maria Shaposhnikova | Live-Action | 13’38’’